Anyone who was sexually abused as a member of the Boy Scouts of America or their related organizations such as Explorers, Sea Scouts and Venturing.

 What’s the Deadline for Filing Claims?

-Sexual abuse claims filed in connection with the Boy Scouts of America’s bankruptcy proceedings must be filed by November 16, 2020 at 5 p.m.
+Sexual abuse claims filed in connection with the Boy Scouts of America’s bankruptcy proceedings must be filed by 5 p.m.
+EST on November 16, 2020.

 If you fail to meet this deadline, you may be forever barred from recovering money for the abuse you endured.